intel/platform-aware-scheduling/gpu-aware-scheduling/docs/usage.md

 # Usage with NFD and GPU-plugin
-This document explains how to get GAS working together with [Node Feature Discovery](https://github.com/kubernetes-sigs/node-feature-discovery) and the [GPU-plugin](https://github.com/intel/intel-device-plugins-for-kubernetes/blob/main/cmd/gpu_plugin/README.md).
+This document explains how to get GAS working together with [Node Feature Discovery](https://github.com/kubernetes-sigs/node-feature-discovery) (NFD) and the [GPU-plugin](https://github.com/intel/intel-device-plugins-for-kubernetes/blob/main/cmd/gpu_plugin/README.md).

 To begin with, it will help a lot if you have been successful already using the GPU-plugin with some deployments.
 That means your HW and cluster is most likely fine with GAS also.

 ## GPU-plugin
-Resource management enabled version of the GPU-plugin is currently necessary for running GAS.
-The resource management enabled GPU-plugin version can read the necessary annotations of the PODs, and without those annotations, GPU allocations will not work correctly.
+Resource management is required to be enabled in GPU-plugin currently to run GAS.
+With resource management enabled, GPU-plugin can read the necessary annotations of the PODs.
+Without reading those annotations, GPU allocations will not work correctly.
 A copy of the plugin deployment kustomization can be found from [docs/gpu_plugin](./gpu_plugin).
-It can be deployed simply by issuing:
+It can be deployed simply by
+issuing:
 ```Bash
 kubectl apply -k docs/gpu_plugin/overlays/fractional_resources
 ```